Coping with Shattering Crises

 Why Humpty Dumpty couldn’t be put back together is interesting.
 First, horses obviously aren’t very good at reassembling broken eggs.
 And second, once an egg breaks, the shell is broken into many small pieces.
 Therefore, Humpty Dumpty remained shattered.

-Other people experience a crisis in life.
-Unlike Humpty Dumpy, however, after the fall the pieces of their life are put back together.
-And how these pieces are reassembled often make the person, or couple, stronger, more resilient and better able to cope with life.
-In these cases the crisis actually proves to be a blessing rather than a burden.
+However, unlike Humpty Dumpy, others experience crises in life, and after they fall, the pieces of their life are put back together.
+How these pieces are reassembled often make the person, or couple stronger, more resilient, and better able to cope with life.
+In these cases, the crisis actually proves to be a blessing rather than a burden.

-How well a person, couple or family deals with a crisis depends on several things.
+How well a person, couple, or family deals with a crisis depends on several things.
 First, what is the state of the emotional health of the person or persons prior to the crisis?
-Second, what is the nature, intensity and duration of the crisis?
-And third, and perhaps more important, what is done about it once the crisis occurs?
+Second, what is the nature, intensity, and duration of the crisis?
+And third, and perhaps most important, what is done about it once the crisis occurs?
 What are their crisis-coping skills?
 All these, plus the help sought in dealing with a crisis, contribute to the outcome and impact of a crisis in life.

-A few years ago I was teaching in Wisconsin.
+A few years ago, I was teaching in Wisconsin.
 I had a graduate student in her late 20s who was doing very well.
 She told me one day that she married when she was in her late teens.
-And for reasons yet unknown, her husband committed suicide four months after their marriage.
-She was understandably devastated by the experience.
+For unknown reasons, her husband committed suicide four months after their marriage.
+Understandably, the experience devastated her.
 She said she went into a major depression and had to seek professional counseling for several months.
-She related she was eventually able to come to grips with her husband’s death.
-And she was also able to deal with many of her personal problems and concerns she had prior to her marriage.
+She related how she was eventually able to come to grips with her husband’s death.
+And she was also able to deal with many of the personal problems and concerns she had prior to her marriage.

-As a result of the counseling she had during this very difficult time in her life, she said she became a better, stronger person.
-She eventually remarried, had two children, and was then at the university pursuing a graduate degree.
-In her case she had carefully reassembled and put back together again the pieces other life.
+Because of the counseling she had during this very difficult time in her life, she said she became a better, stronger person.
+She had eventually remarried, had two children, and was then at the university pursuing a graduate degree.
+In her case she had carefully reassembled the pieces of her life.

 Or, you might be like my graduate student in Wisconsin.
-Even though you experience a painful, overwhelming event, you could emerge from it a stronger, better person or married couple.
+Even though you experience a painful, overwhelming event, you can emerge from it a stronger, better person or married couple.